Faramarz Sedighi

 Faramarz Sedighi (فرامرز صدیقی;born 1949) is an Iranian actor and assistant director.
 He is a theater graduate of the Faculty of Fine Arts, University of Tehran.
-Seddighi started his professional career in 1969 with acting in "Rostam and Sohrab" theaters.
+Sedighi started his professional career in 1969 with acting in "Rostam and Sohrab" theaters.
 He experienced his cinematic activity in 1972 with his role in the film "Cheshmeh" (Fountain) directed by Arbi Evansian.
 He became famous with his film "Naked to Noon with Speed" (1972) and his outstanding works include Snake Fang (1989) and "Blade and Silk" (1985).